 When to Visit

 I’ve been to Mill Creek Falls a few different times and I have found fall to be by far my favorite.
 The creek and waterfall are magnificent when surrounded by the autumn leaves.
 This year I went a little past peak season, but with the leaves already fallen and on the rocks I think it was ideal.
 I would recommend any time in October, but especially mid-to-late October if possible.
+Spring is also a good time because the water level tends to be higher.

 You’ll get the best results on a very cloudy, overcast day when there will be no sun reflecting off the water or rocks.